7. Cash Transactions

 It is important to note that the $7,500 limit is an aggregate amount.
 So, if a client were to provide $5,000 cash toward a purchase of an asset and later arrives with an additional $3,000, the lawyer could accept only $2,500 of the latter sum.
 Any additional sums received from the client or from any party on that matter would have to be by cheque or some other means other than cash.

 There are exceptions.
-The $7,500 restriction does not apply when the cash is received from:
+The $7,500 restriction does not apply when the cash is received in connection with the provision of legal services:

-- a peace officer, law enforcement agency or other agent of the Crown acting in an official capacity;
+- from a peace officer, law enforcement agency or other agent of the Crown acting in an official capacity; or

-A further exception relates to fees, disbursements, expenses or bail.
+A further exception relates to professional fees, disbursements or expenses.
 A lawyer can accept cash in excess of $7,500 for one of those purposes, provided that any refund out of such receipts is also made in cash.
 For example, a lawyer would be entitled to accept a $50,000 cash retainer from a client.
 If, however, the client’s legal matter does not materialize and the file is concluded after the lawyer has billed $4,000 in fees, the balance of $46,000 must be returned in cash to the client.